 Possible Error Pop-up:- There Was a Problem Connecting to the server.
 URLs with a type “.” are not supported.
 Or There was a Problem Connecting to the server “192.168.29.244”.
 The Server may not exist to it is unavailable at this time.
 Check the Server name to IP address, Check your network connection and then try again. in many cases, you should contact the Network administrator of your organization or IT industries, or College Universities.

 After Successfully connecting a network drive to your Mac Computer, you will see below given options;

-Step.4→ They will ask to enter the Username And Password, right after that choose Shared or Volume Folders.
+4→ They will ask to enter the Username And Password of your Network Drive (NAS), right after that, choose Shared or Volume Folders.

 Method 2: Way to Connect Server (Network Drive) or Computer on Mac By Browsing Feature

 1→ On your Mac Computer, choose the Finder App from the Dock to access Finder Window.
 Select Network that appears under the Locations Section present in the Finder sidebar.

 Sometimes there will be Network Drive missing in the Locations Section; in such cases, hold the cursor on the Locations > hit on the Arrow > I hope this will appear.

 2→ Now, in Finder Window, double-click on the desired PC you want to connect > go with Connect As.